 Adequate REM sleep is related to the ability to learn and retain memory.
 Disrupted REM sleep in those using opioids may negatively affect these areas.
 Ironically, poor sleep patterns can ultimately increase the amount of pain an individual experiences.
 Thus, the cycle of increased pain and opioid use is perpetuated.

 Non-REM sleep is also called non-rapid eye movement or NREM.
 NREM sleep occurs in three stages that lead up to REM sleep.

-- Stage One – This is the lightest stage and sometimes is called “drowsy” sleep.
+- Stage One: This is the lightest stage and, sometimes called “drowsy” sleep.

-- Stage Three – This stage is considered deep sleep.
-Many important restorative processes occur during this stage.
+- Stage Three: This stage is considered deep sleep.
+Many critical restorative processes occur during this stage.